del-systems/swatcher/man/swatcher.md

 - `GITUHB_EVENT_PATH`

-  Full path to github event.
+  Full path to GitHub event.
 Requried for detected base and head commit sha

 - `GITHUB_REPOSITORY`

-  Current github repository in format `owner/repo`
+  Current GitHub repository in format `owner/repo`

 - `GITHUB_API_URL`

-  Github API url to make commenting requests
+  GitHub API URL to make commenting requests

 ## SECURITY CONSIDERATIONS
 To make it possible to easily post comments, every uploaded file is made as public (using object ACL).
 Make sure that you do not collect